learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## Requirements

- 1. Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend.
+ 1. Must render at least one index page via jQuery and an Active Model Serialization JSON Backend.
- 2. Must use your Rails api to create a resource and render the response without a page refresh.
+ 2. Must render at least one show page via jQuery and an Active Model Serialization JSON Backend.
  3. The rails API must reveal at least one `has-many` relationship in the JSON that is then rendered to the page.
- 3. Must have at least one link that loads, or updates a resource without reloading the page.
+ 4. Must use your Rails API to create a resource and render the response without a page refresh.
- 4. Must translate the JSON responses into Javascript Model Objects.
+ 6. Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.
 Formatters work really well for this.

 ## Instructions